 3. Time Investment Considerations

-Each platform requires different time investments:
+Each media platform requires different time investments:

 4. Batch Creation Tools for Video Production